Stationary measures and random walks on $\tilde{A}_2$-buildings: Convergence to a chamber at infinity

 \subsection{Regular sequences in buildings}

-In this section, we present the notion of regular sequences and relate it with the notion of Lyapunov regularity.
-This notion first appeared in \cite{kaimanovich89} for symmetric spaces, and then developed in \cite{parkinson_woess15} for buildings.
+In this section, $X$ is any affine building.
+We present the notion of regular sequences and relate it with Lyapunov regularity.
+Regular sequences first appeared in \cite{kaimanovich89} for symmetric spaces, and were then developed in \cite{parkinson_woess15} for affine buildings.